Rotating Black Holes in Three-Dimensional Horava Gravity Revisited: The Horizon Structure and Cosmic Censorship

-For the \asy~flat space, {\it i.e.}, $\La=0$, the solution (\ref{f_Horava}) shows the most dramatic case.
+For the flat space, {\it i.e.}, $\La=0$, the solution (\ref{f_Horava}) shows the most dramatic case.
 The peculiar property of this solution is that, {\it regardless of the absence of the cosmological constant $\La$, there is also another ``cosmological" horizon for ${\cal M}>0$}, contrary to the usual wisdom \footnote{It seems that the existence of a cosmological horizon even for the three-dimensional flat Einstein gravity $(\al=0)$ has not been well recognized until recently \ci{Corn}; actually, it could have been recognized earlier since the solution is just at the border of the BTZ solution for $\La <0, {\cal M}>0$ \ci{Bana} and $KdS_3$ solution for $\La>0, {\cal M}>0$ \ci{Park:9806}.
-But in this case, there is neither the point horizon nor the curvature singularity at $r=0$.}, as well as the point-like horizon at $r=0$, if $c$ does not vanish, {\it i.e.}, $\al \neq 0$ and ${\cal J}\neq 0$ (Fig. 5).
+But in this case, there is neither the point horizon nor the curvature singularity at $r=0$.
+More recently, similar atypical asymptotics have been discovered also in the context of {\it Einstein-aether} theory, {or a low-energy limit of Ho\v{r}ava gravity} \cite{Soti:2014}. }, as well as the point-like horizon at $r=0$, if $c$ does not vanish, {\it i.e.}, $\al \neq 0$ and ${\cal J}\neq 0$ (Fig. 5).
 This would be due to the combined effects of the (repulsive) nature of the higher derivatives and the angular-momentum barrier, as can be checked analytically in (\ref{f_near_origin}) also.
-Due to the point-like horizon at $r=0$, the curvature singularity at the origin is not naked as in the \asy~dS case.
-But, the difference from the \asy~dS case is that the new cosmological horizon moves to the spatial infinity as ${\cal M}$ approaches to zero and disappears as ${\cal M}$ becomes negative in the flat case.
+Due to the point-like horizon at $r=0$, the curvature singularity at the origin is not naked as in the dS case.
+But, the difference from the dS case is that the new cosmological horizon moves to the spatial infinity as ${\cal M}$ approaches to zero and disappears as ${\cal M}$ becomes negative in the flat case.
 This is a generic behavior of three-dimensional gravity, without much dependence on the higher curvature terms in \Ho~gravity (Fig. 6).
 On the other hand, the case of ${\cal M}<0$ corresponds to the point particle solution in \Ho~gravity \footnote{In the Einstein gravity limit $\al \ra 0$ \ci{Dese,Carl:1998}, the mass and angular momentum are given by $m = \f{1-\sqrt{-{\cal M}}}{4G}, j=\f{{\cal J}}{8G \sqrt{-{\cal M}}}, $ respectively.
 It would be an interesting problem to identify those for $\al \neq 0$ also (cf \ci{Bell:2019}). }.

 The integration parameter ${\cal M}$ and the Hawking temperature $T_C$ can be obtained by setting $a=1$, {\it i.e.,} $\La=0$ in (\ref{bare_mass}) and (\ref{Temp_dS}), respectively (Fig. 7).
 In contrast to the dS case, there is only one extremal point of the temperature with the maximum $T_{max}=\sqrt{2}(2 \sqrt{3}-3)^{3/4} b c^{1/4}/8 \pi$ and this persists for any coupling as far as the cosmological horizon exists, {\it i.e.,} ${\cal M}>0$.
 So, there is only one phase transition between the large evaporating and the small stable (cosmological) horizons at $r=r_{\!_{C2}}=[(2/\sqrt{3}-1)c ]^{1/4}/2$ with $\De=1$.